-Mediations are held in-person and online.
+Mediations are held in-person or via online video conferencing.

 Decision-making around how to care for older adults can be complicated and conflicts during the course of an elder’s care can make both the elder and adults involved feel overwhelmed, confused and vulnerable.
 Fortunately, mediation provides an avenue towards clarity, self-empowerment and consideration of options and resources for everyone involved.
 The following issues can be addressed:

 - Legal matters

 - Respite care

 Everyone can find mediation to be a more constructive avenue in solving disagreements.
 Attorneys, medical professionals, social workers, residence staff, relatives and children, spiritual care givers and friends can all find resolution and satisfaction with the help of a mediator.